Why should I choose Moore Barlow to represent me?

-Medical negligence cases arise in circumstances where something has gone wrong which was avoidable.
+Clinical negligence cases arise in circumstances where something has gone wrong which was avoidable.
 These are the situations where there has been a mistake made and the doctors, nurses and other healthcare professionals have failed in their duty to provide an appropriate level of care or skill which has resulted in injury loss and damage.

 - The medical and nursing staff owed them a duty of care in law.

 - As a consequence an injury has occurred.

 - That the breach of duty or negligence actually caused the injury – and there was no other cause.